All About Birthstones

 July

 July has just one birthstone: ruby.
-Extremely durable and great for everyday wear, ruby is the second hardest and strongest gemstone (after diamond).
+Extremely durable, ruby is the second hardest and strongest gemstone (after diamond).

 Rubies are often associated with strength, virility, wisdom and fortitude and faith.